coolbutuseless/nara/README.md

 for (frame in 1:1000) {
-  # Clear the nativeraster and blit in all the deers
+  # Clear the nativeraster and blit in all the deer
   nr_fill(nr, 'white')
   nr_blit2(nr, x, y, deer, deer_loc[[ (frame/3) %% 5 + 11]])